ArpitPrd/PathPlanning/Notes.md

 - scipy does milp: https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.milp.html
 - cvxpy docs: https://www.cvxpy.org/ (seems useful since targetted specifically towards this)
 - MILP with GA: https://github.com/pdimh/mi-lxpm

+## Coding Practices

+- so the constraint may look like this: [0] * (T-1) * N * Number of Grid Points, this is the row size
+- the total number of deciision varibles int he model this is the col size